 While some knives are criminal merely to possess, some are only criminal if used in a particular way.
 The following knives are “per se” weapons:

-Gravity Knife – A gravity knife is a knife containing a blade that is released from its handle.
+Gravity Knife A gravity knife is a knife containing a blade that is released from its handle.
 This blade is released through the force of gravity.
-Once released, the blade then locked in place usually by a button or similar device.
-A gravity knife can be open with a motion as simple as a flick of the wrist.
+Once released, the blade will then lock into place usually by a button or similar device.
+A gravity knife can be opened with a motion as simple as a flick of the wrist.